 How long would you live without the least use of technology?
 Imagine your life doing shopping, working, driving using early forms of technology.
 Why do people enjoy visiting the Ulster Folk & Transport Museum?
-There they find representations of a once-experienced simple and calm life.
-Don’t miss the Ulster Folk & Transport Museum in your next holiday plan and get introduced to the aspects of the past.

 The Museum lies on the main Belfast to Banger Road, east of Belfast City Centre in Cultra near Hollywood, County Down.

 Get on the bus heading to Bangor Road.
 Then, get off at the bus stop placed outside the entrance of the Museum.
 You will need to walk downhill for about 15 minutes to reach the Folk Museum, or uphill for about 5 minutes to get to the Transport Museum.
 Or get on the train to the Cultra Halt Rail Station.
 It will take only 2 minutes to get to the Transport Galleries.
 If you want to go to the Folk Museum, walk uphill for about 15 minutes.

 In 1958, primary legislation issued in Northern Ireland was behind reserving the past rural life.
 With the spread of high technology which led to human development, such a past life perished.

 Private property was taken from Sir Robert Kennedy to build Belfast Transport Museum in 1961, then it was presented to the public in 1964.
 In 1967, the Ulster Folk and Transport Museum came to light as one entity after merging the Folk Museum.